vyyytenis/eval-task-abstract/README.md

         Dummy providers for Email and SMS

     Delay and resend notifications if all providers fail.
+        Resend worker aded with retry count and time (.env for settings) Worker is done by using

     Configuration-driven:
     Enable/disable different communication channels via configuration.